dchambers/iterizerjs/README.md

   * `limit()`, `nthItem()` and `first()` methods to reduce the number of items returned by long-running and infinite iterables.
   * Other helpful methods like `join()`, `toArray()`, `sum()` & `product()`.

-By making extensive use of ES6 iterators, ES6 generators & the ES5 array methods, you can write more _concise_ and more _re-usable_ code &mdash; see the [home-page](http://dchambers.github.io/iterizerjs/) for more details.
+By making extensive use of ES6 iterators, ES6 generators & the ES5 array methods, you can write more _concise_ and more _re-usable_ code &mdash; see the [home page](http://dchambers.github.io/iterizerjs/) for more details.

 You can run ES6 generators and iterators natively on the following platforms: